Skip to main content

 • Questions

-• In most cases, your audience will want to express their own thoughts and feelings but regardless
+• In most cases, your audience will want to express their own thoughts and feelings.

 • Active listening